The Trough of Sorrow

 The quest fails, and I am left without a model for what comes next.
 Three years of my life, a thousand days of tireless effort, amount to nothing.
 I lose connection with anyone in the startup world, unable to face the reality of the failure.
 I flail desperately from one moon shot to another, even moving to another state to take a job with a competitor, hoping beyond wild hope that I will convince them to purchase the rotting carcass of my own company.
 Even this falls through.
 Former employees sue.
 It’s truly over.

 I head to the dentist one afternoon in late summer, having scraped together the money for a new tooth.
 I chuckle to myself, thinking back on the moment when I decided to not include myself in our employee benefit plan (heroes, after all, are never injured during quests).
-In the waiting room devoid of joy, I flip open a tired copy of the New Yorker and see a poem about walking in the Lake District, and I realize that I have to just fucking go.
+In the waiting room devoid of joy, I flip open a tired copy of the New Yorker and see a poem about walking in the Lake District, and I realize that I need clarity far more than I need dental care.